khurd21/Cpts-315-Final-Project-Sentence-Generator/README.md

 This program was designed as a final project for `Computer Science 315 - Introduction to Data Mining`.
 The project reads in a long source text and makes new sentence suggestions based on the text.
 This word generator is implemented using Markov Chain and N-Grams.
-A description of the implementation with outputs from the functions can be seen within the [Jupyter-Notebook](MarkovChain.ipynb) on the root page of this project.
+A report with outputs from the functions can be seen in the [Jupyter-Notebook](ReportSentenceGenerator.ipynb) on the root page of this project.

 # 2. Example Use